CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 this without any of it feeling forced or corny; it all feels very honest.

-The game is very challenging, but exemplary in accessibility settings: the game speed, stamina, number of dashes, etc. can all be configured in case the default difficulty is too much.
-And there is no judgement here: you can still earn all the achievements, complete the story, and do the optional challenges.
+The game is very challenging, but exemplary in accessibility settings: the game speed, player stamina, number of dashes, etc. can all be configured in case the default difficulty is too high.
+And there is no judgement here: you can still earn all the achievements, complete the story, and do the optional challenges as you would with the default difficulty.
 Celeste is meant to be a hard game, but "challenging" means drastically different things for different people; why exclude some?
 You can always leave it off or turn it back up if you find it being too easy or want to try the defaults after you've gotten used to your personal settings.

-Each level is also very fair; nothing requires pixel-perfect timing or anything like that.
-This also leads to some frustration, as every death means you know pretty much exactly what you did wrong.
+Each level is also very fair.
+Nothing requires pixel-perfect timing or anything like that.
+This can lead to some frustration, as every death means you know pretty much exactly what you did wrong.
 But that makes it so much more fun and satisfying when you finally get a room done  : )

 There's plenty of bonus, more challenging, content once the base story has been completed.
 And finally, there is the free Chapter 9 DLC: "Farewell".
 It is the